zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 [Msdiv 72] (#msdiv72) {#msdiv72 .ref .msdiv} (9 - 3)

-[APZ 72.1] (#apz72 .1) {#apz72 .1 .ref .apz} "I say this he does not think”
+[APZ 72.1] (#apz72 .1) {#apz72 .1 .ref .apz} "I say this he does not think"
 I say this, 'Iden'.
 This is what I say, this is the same Optic GloomI go.
 (3-2) 1 (iii) Generator applied to the locator Must) The animal does not arise in death, but does not.
-“Not to him is not to me, Not to him,” I say in a throwback.
+"Not to him is not to me, Not to him," I say in a throwback.

 [APZ 72.2] (#apz72 .2) {#apz72 .2 .ref .apz} "Magandiyai load
-The words” are the name of that Brahman.
+The words" are the name of that Brahman.

-“Bright” is the Word of Honor.
+"Bright" is the Word of Honor.
 (HERE 7—2 (1) Where 'the Gasts' To be used where 'imposition' is.)
-“Identificate of Dharmalawa What does” and “in doctrines” is determined in ideological doctrines to December Decided and decided to go down to the adjudication This is true, by being restrained, partnering, gathered, and captivated, What happened, was, mischanging peeler
+"Identificate of Dharmalawa What does" and "in doctrines" is determined in ideological doctrines to December Decided and decided to go down to the adjudication This is true, by being restrained, partnering, gathered, and captivated, What happened, was, mischanging peeler
 Duct peeler sticky peeler.
 Not scientific.
 Unnoticed.
-Mentalis, Originally begged, compounded, begged to be born, and the fire of wisdom was burned, “View not to take views” is the view of the views
+Mentalis, Originally begged, compounded, begged to be born, and the fire of wisdom was burned, "View not to take views" is the view of the views
 Do not take views.
 I do not paramour, do not enter there.
 Should not be redone or taken.
 Should not enter, do not enter or redeemate the world here Truth, the other things are empty, this point of view, the desert of vision, evil